 With the discussion of realism and legal accuracy out of the way, I think it’s time we move on and actually examine the story itself.
 I found the premise for the plot to have actually been very well constructed, being believable, especially in terms of the chain of logical events it sets it into motion.
 I don’t remember finding any plot holes, nor do I remember my suspension of disbelief to have been challenged in any significant way.

 I think this is one area where Moore’s experience and talents as a screenwriter are the most visible.
-The structure of the entire plot, from start to finish, is extremely solid and the transitions from one event to the next are always smooth.
+The structure of the entire plot of The Holdout, from start to finish, is extremely solid and the transitions from one event to the next are always smooth.

 Despite the fact we jump back and forth in time relatively often, we are always given clear indicators of where we are, what is happening and why.
 I would even venture to say it would take some effort on the part of the reader to become confused in such a crystal-clear design.

 As far as the actual murder mystery itself is concerned, I found it was great without necessarily breaking any frontiers in the genre.
 It’s more or less a classic situation where we follow one character, Maya, as she searches for clues to uncover the culprit among a small cast of potential suspects.

 There are definitely some unexpected twists woven into the plot here and there, and ultimately it did manage to dish out a powerful enough ending to be memorable.

 Personally-speaking though, what made the mystery as compelling as it was for me was the depth of Moore’s characterization skills.
 Rather than simply being a suspect, each person is fully-formed and developed as much as a book of this genre allows, even to the point where we can quickly learn to recognize them by their distinctive voices, attitudes and opinions.

 The author manages to turn characters into actual people, and I think this goes a long way towards making any book magnitudes more enjoyable.